What is Hangxiety?

 The good news is that all of these issues can be reduced by cutting down on booze.
 Here are a few ways that you can lower your alcohol intake.

-- Swap out your second, third and fourth drink of the night with the non-alcoholic equivalent (see some great low calorie alcoholic swaps below).
+Swap out your second, third and fourth drink of the night with the non-alcoholic equivalent (see some great lower calorie alcoholic swaps below).
 Sipping on 1-2 alcohol-free G&T's will not only quench your thirst but slow down the amount of alcohol you consume during the evening.

 There is such an amazing range available that there is something for everyone.
-And the really good news is that many of them are low in sugar, calories and have added health benefits.
+And the really good news is that many of them are lower in calories than traditional alcoholic drinks.